Promoting financial wellness

 Covenant Pastors this is for you!

-With the ECC Financial Leadership Initiative, we bring together open, curious, and credentialed Covenant Pastors to cultivate a culture of excellence that takes charge of their own and their congregation’s financial health with a ministry and supportive peer community dedicated to the goal of financial resilience and the path out of debt and distress, so that we can each fully realize our calling and purpose with financial stability and lead confidently by example.
+With the Covenant Financial Leadership Initiative, we bring together open, curious, and credentialed Covenant Pastors to cultivate a culture of excellence that takes charge of their own and their congregation’s financial health with a ministry and supportive peer community dedicated to the goal of financial resilience and the path out of debt and distress, so that we can each fully realize our calling and purpose with financial stability and lead confidently by example.

 Financial literacy is the starting point for being able to build financial capability.
 Financial capability is the capacity, based on knowledge, skills, and access, to manage financial resources effectively (Consumer Financial Protection Bureau).
 Financial wellness is the objective of financial capability efforts.